 Our research uses techniques from natural language processing, computational linguistics, and machine learning to examine how people talk and write about political issues that cross borders.
 We are particularly interested in issues related to human rights and European integration.

-We currently have 6 areas of active research, described briefly below.
+We currently have several areas of active research, described briefly below.
 In addition, students are encouraged to develop their own projects (especially in the form of a senior thesis) once they have acquired the necessary training and familiarity with the literature.

 Media coverage of foreign and minority groups